top of page

 Fostering Connection, Not Division

-The 50/50 structure at Homa is about connection and belonging, not division.
+Aspiring to a 50/50 cohort at Homa is about connection and belonging, not division.
 In this space, you’ll learn side by side with trainees whose life experiences and perspectives may be very different from your own.
 Together, you’ll engage in honest, meaningful conversations that challenge you to see the world in new ways, with respect, curiosity and openness.

 This isn’t just classroom learning; it’s a living, breathing experience of collaboration that will stretch and deepen you, both as a person and as a future therapist.
 By learning in a truly diverse environment, you’ll develop the insight, humility and empathy needed to navigate the complex, multicultural world in which your clients live.